 I’d rather take a headache than less protection.

-In fact, loose helmets can cause major damage.
+In fact, loose helmets can be catastrophic.
 Having the helmet fly off is obviously one of the risks, but another risk that a lot of people don’t think about is the helmet spins sideways on you.
 There have been plenty of riders that smack their head and as the helmet twists around it snaps their nose.
 A helmet is cheaper than a nose job, so just get the right helmet.

 Some Other Things To Consider